Dynamic Network Control for Confidential Multi-hop Communications: Introduction

 {\bf (3)} Destination node reconstructs the original bit by a simple xor operation: $b=N\oplus (b\oplus N)$.

 Note that with the information available to the relay nodes, there is no way that they can make an educated guess about the information bit, since they have \emph{zero} mutual information: $I(b;N)=I(b;N\oplus b)=0$.
-Full confidentiality is achieved here at the expense of halving of the data rate, i.e., for each information bit the source has, the network has to carry two bits to the destination.
-Furthermore, one can see that the existence of multiple paths from the source to the destination is crucial to achieve perfect secrecy.
-However, a source cannot route the confidential information arbitrarily over the relay nodes.
-Hiding information from the other nodes can be made possible with a careful design of end-to-end coding, data routing on top of other network mechanisms, flow control and scheduling in order for an efficient resource utilization.
+Full confidentiality is achieved here at the expense of halving of the data rate, i.e., for each information bit the source has, the network has to carry two bits to the destination.\footnote{It can be proved that this scheme achieves the secrecy capacity of the diamond network, i.e., there exists no other scheme with which one can achieve a rate higher than 1 bit/channel use with perfect secrecy from the relay nodes.
+In general in a network with $m$ parallel and independent paths, $i$th path with capacity identical to $C_i$, the secrecy capacity is identical to $C_s = \sum_{i=1}^m C_i- \max_{i \leq m}C_i$, hence the sum rate minus the rate along the best relay.} Furthermore, one can see that the existence of multiple paths from the source to the destination is crucial to achieve perfect secrecy.
+However, a source cannot route confidential information arbitrarily over the relay nodes.
+Hiding information from the other nodes can be made possible by a careful design of end-to-end coding, data routing on top of other network mechanisms, flow control and scheduling in order for an efficient resource utilization.
 Clearly, the example is highly simplistic and ignores many important issues, which we explicitly consider in this paper.
 In particular:

-{\bf (a)} To achieve confidentiality, one needs to encode blocks of information over multiple packets.
-We develop a novel adaptive end-to-end encoding scheme, which takes feedback from the network and chooses the appropriate code rates to maintain confidentiality for each block of data.
+{\bf (a)} To achieve confidentiality, one needs to encode blocks of information across multiple packets.
+We develop a novel adaptive end-to-end encoding scheme, that takes certain observations from the network and chooses the appropriate code rate to maintain confidentiality for each block of data.

-{\bf (b)} In a multihop network, each node possibly overhears the same information as it is transmitted over multiple hops.
+{\bf (b)} In a multihop network, each node possibly overhears the transmission of a packet multiple times as it is transmitted over multiple hops.
 We take into account such accumulation of information over multiple transmissions.
 Thus, we need to go beyond the scenario given in Fig. \ref{fig:diamond_net}, in which the paths are disjoint and each intermediate node has only one path crossing.